Can I use sieve email filtering?

 Creating filter rules in mailbox

 You can access the settings via the gear icon in the top right corner of mailbox Office.
-Select the entry:
+Select the following entry: